aniela2906/NLP-spring-2025/README.md

 ## Baseline code:

 It is included in the first cell in the `main_code.ipynb`.
-Also its prediction on 'lyrics_test.iob2'is saved to :
+Also its prediction on `lyrics_test.iob2` is saved to :
 ```bash
 /baseline/baseline_predictions.iob2.
 ```